-Chapter 2 The Year of Pride
+Chapter 2 The Year of Pride (Done)

 Raskin, a bright-eyed corporal—stoic, young, and solid—was thrown from his seat.
 The Black Hawk helicopter carrying him jolted sharply off course as it narrowly dodged the swarm of civilian choppers that flooded the skies.
 They buzzed toward the Pride Dome like pilgrims converging on the Kaaba for the Hajj.
 The wealthiest and most powerful families had gathered to witness the momentous announcement from queerology, which had already transformed the First Family and promised to reshape humanity for the next millennium.
 Pressed awkwardly against a fellow soldier, Raskin struggled for balance before managing to return to his seat.